emdonahue/svec/README.md

 	--help|-h|help - Print the list of subcommands or help information for a specific subcommand (e.g. "svec help dot") join - Concatenates numerical values with the same indices together for further processing (summation, multiplication, etc.) negate - Negates a vector
-	norm - Computes the Euclidean norm of a vector, or an entry-wise Euclidean norm of a matrix scale - Scale all elements by a constant sum - Element-wise sum of 2 or more vectors word2vec - Computes matrix of log pointwise mutual information scores from the co occurrence matrix of a stream of whitespace-separated tokens that approximates word2vec embeddings
+	neighbors - Accepts a 2D matrix and a vector and outputs a vector of cosine distances between the rows of the matrix and the input vector norm - Computes the Euclidean norm of a vector, or an entry-wise Euclidean norm of a matrix scale - Scale all elements by a constant sum - Element-wise sum of 2 or more vectors vecnorm - Eliminates the rightmost dimension of a matrix and computes the Euclidean norms to use as values for the remaining indices word2vec - Computes matrix of log pointwise mutual information scores from the co occurrence matrix of a stream of whitespace-separated tokens that approximates word2vec embeddings
 ```